 Scientific updates in CMAQ are contributed by many different researchers, who may work for years to develop and test that update.
 This section primarily focuses on only the most impactful scientific updates in CMAQ53, determined by examining the impacts of each change on concentrations of O3 and PM{2.5}.
 As such, this section does not exhaustively review the science updates made in CMAQ53.
-Additional details on the updates presented here, along with information regarding all other updates to CMAQ53 and CMAQ531, are in release notes and documentation on the CMAQ GitHub webpage (https://github.com/USEPA/CMAQ).
+Additional details on the updates presented here, along with information regarding all other updates to CMAQ53 and CMAQ531, are in the release notes and documentation on the CMAQ GitHub web page (https://github.com/USEPA/CMAQ, last access: 3 May 2021).
 While many of the major updates to the CMAQ53 modeling system are discussed in Sect.
 2, only a subset of those updates is evaluated and presented in Sect.
-4; see Table 1 for a list of the model simulations, and their configurations.
+4; see Table 1 for a list of the model simulations and their configurations.